tomasbanik/zmok-io.github.io/docs/README.md

 ## Mempool Methods
 Mempool is a waiting area for the transactions that haven't been added to a block and are still unconfirmed.
 When an Ethereum node receives a transaction, it will propagate the transaction to peer nodes until a miner approves the transaction and adds it to a new block.
 Before it’s added to the next block, the pending transaction remains in a staging/waiting area called mempool or txpool.

 ?> **INFO: Mempool methods are available for all users and packages.
-Supported network is only: MAINNET. <br/><br/>MAINNET ARCHIVE and MAINNET FRONT-RUNNING (FR) endpoints do not support mempool methods.**
+MAINNET ARCHIVE endpoints do not support mempool methods.**

 | Method |
 | ------ |